dvarkin/bullet/README.md

 Note that you do not need to handle a heartbeat server-side, it is automatically done when needed by the Bullet client as explained later in this document.

-You might have noticed the odd Active argument to init/4.
-It indicates what type of connection we have.
-When Active == once, we have a temporary connection that only allows one reply before terminating.
-When Active == true, the connection allows any number of replies.
-You can use this information to inform your session process that it should send only 1 message, in the case of Active == once, or that it can send messages whenever in the case of Active == true.

-You would typically use init/4 to inform your session process that it can send you messages.
-In the same manner you can use terminate/2 to inform it that the connection is going down.

-Bullet handlers should only contain transport related code, logic should be done in your session process if any, or other parts of your application.
-Bullet processes should be considered temporary as you never know when a connection is going to close and therefore lose your State.

 Client-side javascript
 ----------------------